sengarsingh/Pranjal_ssngar_1419/README.md

 I am a Computer Science graduate who enjoys building clean visuals, practical workflows, and real projects.
 I like keeping things simple, sharp, and useful.

+### About Me

-🔭 I’m currently working on: Creative design projects, AI workflows, and full-stack learning 👯 I’m looking to collaborate on: Graphic design, social media content, and web projects 🤔 I’m looking for help with: React, Node.js, and real-world project building 💬 Ask me about: Content creation, design, and tech learning 📫 How to reach me: pranchal1419@gmail.com
+🔭 I’m currently working on: Creative design projects, AI workflows, and full-stack learning
+👯 I’m looking to collaborate on: Graphic design, social media content, and web projects
+🤔 I’m looking for help with: React, Node.js, and real-world project building
+💬 Ask me about: Content creation, design, and tech learning
+📫 How to reach me: pranchal1419@gmail.com
 ⚡ Fun fact: I love tech, design, and creating with ideas